-As of December 31, 2020, we had cash and cash equivalents of \$ million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital requirements through .
+As of December 31, 2020, we had cash and cash equivalents of \$241.7 million.
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital requirements into 2023.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
-We plan to use the net proceeds from this offering to .
+We plan to use the net proceeds from this offering to fund the development of ITIL-168 for the treatment of advanced melanoma and other solid tumors, to fund the research and development of ITIL-306, to fund the construction of our manufacturing facilities in the United States and the United Kingdom and the remainder for general working capital and other corporate purposes.
 Advancing the development of our product candidates will require a significant amount of capital.
 The net proceeds from this offering, together with our existing cash and cash equivalents, will not be sufficient to fund any of our product candidates through regulatory approval.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional product candidates, and changes in regulation.
 Our future capital requirements will depend on many factors, including: